tijgersoftware/coin-gecko/README.md

 # CNOM
 ## requirements
 Node v18
+# setup

+set env variable

+export NODE_OPTIONS=--openssl-legacy-provider

+npm start

+used because of react-scripts version incompatible with fetch module.
+If I would have more time I would have changed the webpack to upgrade again to the newest version of react script

 ## undifined data
 data that is not received from the api will not be displayed

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).